neuro-symbolic-ai/semeval_2026_task_11/README.md

 ---

-### Our Goal: A Multilingual Approach
+### A Multilingual Evaluation of Content Effect on Reasoning

 SemEval-2026 Task 11 aims to tackle this challenge by focusing on **multilingual syllogistic reasoning**.
 Participants will build models that can assess the formal validity of logical arguments, completely independent of their plausibility, across a variety of languages.

-To achieve this, we are releasing a novel, large-scale dataset of syllogistic arguments.
+To achieve this, we will release a novel, large-scale dataset of syllogistic arguments.
 This dataset will help us measure not only a model's accuracy but also how the content effect manifests and varies across different languages.

-We encourage participants to explore solutions based on open-source or open-weight models that offer insights into the internal reasoning mechanisms.
+We encourage participants to explore solutions based on natively multilingual open-source or open-weight models that offer insights into the internal reasoning mechanisms.

 ---